Own-Data-Privateer/hoardy-web/README.md

 - to make `archiveweb.page` archive all of your web browsing like `Hoardy-Web` does:
   - you will have to manually enable `archiveweb.page` for each browser tab; and then
   - opening a link in a new tab will fail to archive the first page, as the archival is per-tab;
+- it has no equivalent to [`problematic`](./extension/page/help.org#problematic) reqres status of `Hoardy-Web`, which is super useful for ensuring your captures are actually good, and not broken in some non-obvious ways because of networking or intermittent server errors;
 - `archiveweb.page` also requires constant manual effort to export the data out.

 Differences in design: